Cameron Terrell

-Cameron Terrell (born 2000) is an American former member of the Rollin 90s Neighborhood Crips gang, who was acquitted for his alleged role in the murder of 21-year-old Justin Holmes.
+Cameron Terrell (born 2000) is an American former member of the Rollin' 90s Neighborhood Crips gang, who was acquitted for his alleged role in the murder of 21-year-old Justin Holmes.
 Terrell's case received national media attention, as Terrell was white and came from an affluent background, which is unusual among members of the Crips gang.

 Background

 Terrell family

-Cameron Terrell is the only child of Debra Terrell, an interior designer and Donald Wayne Terrell, a media executive.
+Cameron Terrell is the only child of Debra Terrell, an interior designer, and Donald Wayne Terrell, a media executive.
 The Terrell family lived in Palos Verdes Estates, which was described as the 47th most expensive zip code in the United States by Forbes in 2007.
 Cameron Terrell attended Palos Verdes High School, where he had good grades.

 Terrell was reportedly fascinated by gang culture and at one point purchased a book about gangs.

-Joining the Rollin 90's Neighbourhood Crips
+Joining the Rollin' 90s Neighborhood Crips

 In 2016, Terrell started hanging out in Jesse Owens Park in South Los Angeles, after his parents were having "issues at home."
 Jesse Owens Park has been described as the "main hangout" of the Rollin 90s Neighborhood Crips, a "set" of the larger Crips gang alliance.
-At the park, Terrell came into contact with a teenager who would later join the Rollin 90s Neighborhood Crips.
+At the park, Terrell came into contact with a teenager who would later join the Rollin' 90s Neighborhood Crips.
 It was through this teenager that Terrell also joined the gang.
 One resident near Jesse Owens Park was surprised by Terrell's presence in the neighbourhood, thinking "Who is this?
 What is he doing here?"

-After joining the Rollin 90s Neighborhood Crips, Terrell would give away his clothing to gang members and let them borrow his luxury car.
+After joining the Rollin' 90s Neighborhood Crips, Terrell would give away his clothing to gang members and let them borrow his luxury car.
 His nickname in the gang was "Milk".
 In September 2017, Terrell appeared in a music video released by the rapper Cinco, in which Terrell can be seen wearing a blue bandana, which is often worn by members of the Crips gang.